Crowy92/Version_control2/README.md

 git remote add origin <address of repo> - creates the link between our pc and github git branch -M main git push -u origin main - for our first push

+add -> commit -> push

+CI/CD - continuous integration and continuous development

+git branch
+git checkout -b dev - adds a new branch called dev and switches to it git checkout main - switches to an existing branch